 To ensure your child is not confronted with inappropriate content, and to avoid bill and payment statement shocks, you can block SMS and MMS messages with adult content for free.

-To do so, call our customer service toll-free at 6000 using your mobile phone, or at 078 15 6000 from a fixed line in Belgium.
+To do so, call our customer service toll-free at 6000 using your mobile phone, or at 078 15 6000 from a landline in Belgium.
 You can also change your preferences via MyProximus.

 Children are crazy about tablets and smartphones.
 With the right settings, they can give your children hours of enjoyment.
 Below are a few tips for making your device child friendly:

 Has your child accidentally activated a paying service for ringtones, competitions, etc.?
 This is annoying because your child will keep receiving expensive text messages.

 You can stop this service by simply texting STOP to the short number of the sender.
 This way, you unsubscribe your child from the paying service and will not have to pay for sent and received text messages in the future.

 Every mobile phone we launch on the market satisfies the exposure limits established by law, also known as the Specific Absorption Ratio (SAR).
 SAR gives the maximum radiation level that a user can be exposed to while calling.
 In Europe, the maximum authorized SAR value is 2 W/kg.
 All mobile phones offered by Proximus satisfy this limit.
 The mobiles intended for teens have an even lower SAR value.
 You will find the SAR value of a mobile phone on the price tag in the shop or on the Internet.

 Together with Child Focus and Microsoft, every year we give over 10,000 children training on safe Internet use We teach them about the dangers of the Internet, and lay the foundations for responsible Internet use.